afranks86/blogdown-site/content/talks/shared_subspace.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 title: "Shared Subspace Models for Multi-Group Covariance Estimation"
 institution: ""
-summary: 'Invited talk on "Shared Subspace Models for Multi-Group Covariance Estimation"'
+summary: 'Invited talk on "Shared Subspace Models for Multi-Group Covariance Estimation".
+See the [corresponding publication](/publication/2019-shared/) for more details.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.